gecko0307/psxlib/README.md

 PSXLib API doesn't imitate Psy-Q one-to-one.
 I tried to design it in simpler and more consistent manner.
 Some functions are inspired by Blade's PSX library.

 PSXLib is written in ANSI C with pieces in ASPSX assembler.

+## Usage
+A simple usage example can be found in the `demo` folder.
+Keep in mind that this repository doesn't contain third-party utilities needed to build it.